emanuel-alvgard/only-js/README.md

 **Disclamer**
 ------
 The file "runtime.html" is representing a generated output.
-Hence the runtime is currently developed in a single html file.
+Hence the runtime is currently developed in a single html file that is in a very experimental stage.

 **Examples**
 ------